 This term, which is often hijacked and used as a racist slur against Asian food culture, referred to the feeling of headaches, numbness to the neck and back, and the excessive tiredness he felt whenever he ate at Chinese restaurants in the United States.
 The reason for this strange illness?
 Well, Kwok took a leap: “Others have suggested,” he said, “that it may be caused by the monosodium glutamate used to a great extent for seasoning in Chinese restaurants.”

-That letter (and the controversy that surrounded its legitimacy) changed our food eating habits forever.
-Footfall in Chinese restaurants rapidly declined all across the US in particular, with many resorting to covering their shopfronts with ‘NO MSG’ posters, and many Asian food companies adding the same message to their packaging to ensure they still got pride of place in the local grocery store.
+That letter (and the controversy that surrounded its legitimacy) changed our food-eating habits forever.
+Footfall in Chinese restaurants rapidly declined all across the US in particular, with many resorting to covering their shopfronts with ‘NO MSG’ posters, and many Asian food companies adding the same message to their packaging to ensure they still got pride of place in the local all-American grocery store.

 All of this… for a simple seasoning?